solarwinds/appoptics-apm-node/working/re-arch-notes.md

 - bunyan test 'mode=\'always\' should always insert a trace ID even if not tracing generates context error. preventable?
-- weave metadata/Metabuf into documentation. e.g., settings returned by getTraceSettings() contains the metadata required to construct the top-level span. and all events contain their metadata in a metabuf referenceable via event.mb.

 ### details - done ##